israellevin/mcomix/artwork/README.md

-### Original MComix icon artwork

-`mcomix-large.png` is a high-resolution image of the original MComix icon, retained for its historical significance and for reference.

-### 2023 artwork update
+### 2023 MComix icon update (fully vectorized)

-`mcomix_icon_artwork.svg` is the Inkscape source file for an updated (July 2023) version of the icon, due to the original vector sources having been lost over time.
+`mcomix_icon_artwork.svg` is the Inkscape source file for a 2023 update of the icon artwork, previously available only as a bitmap image (see below).
-The art was recreated in fully vector form, starting from the `mcomix-large.png` artwork as a template.
+The updated icon is rendered as a 100% vector-format SVG, making it fully scalable to any size with no degradation.
-The new vector artwork is faithful to the original to a point, but addresses several errors discernible in the previous artwork (if only when viewing the image's individual pixels at full scale).
+The new vector artwork is a mostly-faithful recreation of the original artwork, but addresses several visual defects found in the previous rendering (when viewed at full scale).

+The SVG file in this directory represents the icon "source code".
-`/mcomix/images/mcomix.svg` is the optimized MComix SVG icon, exported from `mcomix_icon_artwork.svg`.
+`../mcomix/images/mcomix.svg` is the new MComix icon image, exported as an optimized SVG suitable for GUI applications.

-It is the source file for all rendered bitmap versions of the icon.
-(Icon bitmaps can be found in `/mcomix/images/mcomix.ico`, `/mcomix/images/mcomix.png`, and the `mcomix.png` file inside each of the size-named directories under `/mcomix/images/`. (`16x16`, `32x32`, etc.)
+All bitmap-format icons (in various standard sizes) are generated directly from the optimized SVG file.
+The `Makefile` in this directory should be run after editing  `mcomix_icon_arwork.svg`.
+It will first generate the optimized `../mcomix/images/mcomix.svg` file, then generate all of the necessary PNG icons from the optimized SVG.

+Updating the Windows icon file `../mcomix/images/mcomix.ico` is currently a manual process performed with the GIMP gui.

+### Historical MComix icon artwork (bitmap)

+The original MComix icon artwork was created by @oxaric.
+It was available only as a 2655px x 1988px PNG bitmap.
+The original vector sources can no longer be located.

+Standard icon sizes were produced by scaling down the PNG file, with mixed results.
+(Smaller sizes became increasingly blurry.)

+The original `mcomix-large.png` art can be retrieved via the git history.